 This is part of our excellent lunch today.
-We’re at China Republic in World Square, which has only been open a little while.
+We’re at China Republic in World Square (now sadly closed), which has only been open a little while.
 We haven’t been in here before – mostly because we figured it was one of those high-end Chinese restaurants that was a bit beyond what we’d be prepared to pay for.

 It is very nicely decorated in here; the atmosphere’s moody, the staff are amazingly attentive and the food is all exquisite (made by headhunted chefs from China, no less) but the prices really aren’t that bad.

 This is the first four dishes of China Republic’s new Express Lunch range, which you can pick up for between $25-$35 – and you’re in and out in 30 minutes.